St Nicholas Catholic High School: Catchment area

 As there are few Catholic high schools in Cheshire, St Nicholas' catchment area extends as far away as Helsby and Knutsford.
 It also includes Barnton, Davenham, Kingsmead, Middlewich, Weaverham and Winsford.
 The Sixth Form catchment area also includes the area of St. Thomas More Catholic High School in Crewe, which does not have its own sixth form.
 Buses run from all the mentioned towns and villages to and from St Nicholas, but due to recent cuts the bus service has come under threat.

 Residentials and retreats

 Residentials and retreats are normally organised during the month of January.
-Year 7 pupils usually stay at Conwy Centre in Anglesey for five days.
-Usually, Year 7 pupils go on a retreat day to St Josephs Catholic Primary School.
-Year 9 pupils usually stay and do mock SATS in residential week.
+Year 7 pupils usually stay at Conwy Centre in Anglesey for three days.
+Usually, Year 7 pupils go on a retreat day to St Wilfrids RC Church.
 Year 10 pupils have attended retreats to Savio House in Bollington, Cheshire for a number of years, more recently some have attended retreats at Brettargh Holt in Cumbria and Middleton Grange in North Yorkshire.